 Next we come to the polls.
 Here’s where Democrats step in it big time.
 A recent Quinnipiac poll reveals a 6-point Cruz lead.
 This survey is significantly lower than a poll back in May which gave him an 11-point spread over O’Rourke.
 Thus, the Democrats take this to mean the race is tightening.

 But a closer look shows a Real Clear Politics average of a 7-point lead for Senator Cruz.
 How can O’Rourke hoist himself to victory with these kinds of numbers?
 Quite simply, he can’t.

 Finally, we come to the big kahuna – the political power of incumbency.
 And we’re not talking Cruz here – we’re speaking of the president showing up to rally the troops for his old opponent.
 Recently Trump tweeted and Liberty Nation reported, “I will be doing a major rally for Senator Ted Cruz in October.
 I’m picking the biggest stadium in Texas we can find.”
 You can bet there will be a lot of 10-gallon Texas and MAGA hats filling that space.

 Texas political insider David Blackmon sums up the Cruz-O’Rourke race when he writes, “So what’s going to end up happening is that … the voters of Texas are going to re-elect Ted Cruz by a margin of 10-15% of the vote.”

 That about says it all, folks.
 So, if the Democrats are counting on an O’Rourke victory this November they might as well be in La-La Land.
 But that doesn’t mean Beto will go quietly into the night.
 This whole wrangle in Texas just may be a launching pad for an O’Rourke presidential bid for 2020.

-Remember that when it’s time for the high stakes game to get underway.We value your comments!
-Please weigh in on our comment section below.
+Remember that when it’s time for the high stakes game to get underway.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com